Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 Running the main program with `python lab1.py` will produce a demonstration of the function of all the sections in the lab.
-Solutions to particular sections are implement in one or more seperate functions that can be viewed in the `lab1.py` file.
+Solutions to particular sections are implement in one or more separate functions that can be viewed in the `lab1.py` file.

 ## Part 1